benjamingeer/Tondauer/hugo/content/en/about-this-site.md

 title: About This Site
 author: Benjamin Geer
 type: page
-date: 2021-03-02
+date: 2021-04-03
 slug: about-this-site
 translationKey: about-this-site
 ---

-> "Many musicians ... have no awareness of the importance of
+> “Many musicians ... have no awareness of the importance of
 > consciously choosing an edition; which criteria to apply; which
 > criteria may have been applied in editing; why and how to make a
-> good choice."[^Rink]
+> good choice.”[^Rink]

-> "On the other hand many musicians ... wanted to know about
+> “On the other hand many musicians ... wanted to know about
 > alternatives, about versions ... they wanted to shape their
-> musical text and be responsible for it."[^Urchueguía]
+> musical text and be responsible for it.”[^Urchueguía]

 Musicians therefore need *transparent* editions that allow them to check the editor's choices and to see where different choices are